Press Briefing – Launch: Report on the Humanitarian Crisis on the Polish-Belarusian Border

 Minority Rights Group International supports ‘Grupa Granica‘, a collective of 14 Polish NGOs and activists working since August on the Polish-Belarusian border, with the launch of their new report.

-This Press Briefing is organised for the media about the recent situation at the border.
+This Press Briefing is organized for the media about the recent situation at the border.
 Grupa Granica has prepared the summary of the work that has been done on the border since August 2021.
 The report includes:

 - Analyses and interpretations of the data shared by Polish border guards